segmentio/segment-docs/src/connections/destinations/catalog/ab-smartly/index.md

 Even though Segment maps `track`, and in some cases `page` and `screen` events to A/B Smartly’s `track` events, you must implement the snippet on your site to ensure that experiments run.

-Segment provides specific implementation details for the A/B Smartly product in the sections below, in addition to details of the out-of-the-box mappings that Segment’s A/B Smartly integration handles transparently.
+Segment provides specific implementation details for A/B Smartly in the sections below, in addition to details of the out-of-the-box mappings that Segment’s A/B Smartly integration handles transparently.

 ## Getting Started